 Light: Part shade to full shade -- Best in part shade (some morning sun, or sun dappled conditions).

 Water: Medium -- Established plants have some tolerance for dry shade (particularly plants with thick leaves), but soils should never be allowed to dry out.
 Water is best applied directly to the soil beneath the leaves.

 Fertilizing: Light application of time release fertilizer, or side-dress with compost and organic amendments when new growth appears in early spring.

 Winterizing: Foliage should be cut back to the ground in the fall.
-Provide a winter mulch of evergreen boughs, 2" of leaves, or salt marsh hay after the ground freezes to help prevent heaving, and protect the shallow crowns.
+A 2" mulch after the ground freezes will help prevent heaving, and protect the shallow crowns.